ronakrm/ronakrm.github.io/_posts/2024-04-12-interpretability-science.md

 All other fruits?
 All other foods?
 Anything for which we can measure Vitamin C?
-This choice explicitly defines how we can judge "a lot".
+This choice explicitly defines how we can judge "a lot", and what alternative hypotheses we may be able to now ignore.

 Different choices can completely reverse our conclusion to the original vague claim.